-- 1. Faculty aware of academic infractions and behaviors that violate the aforementioned academic violations shall place a written referral in a sealed envelope in the Student Review Committee mail box within 24 hours of the infraction utilizing the Student Review Referral Form which outlines the nature of the infraction.
+- 1. Faculty aware of academic infractions and behaviors that violate the aforementioned academic violations shall send an email to the Chair within 24 hours of the infraction utilizing the Student Review Referral Form which outlines the nature of the infraction.
 Faculty must notify the student that a referral to Student Review has been made. - 2.
-A member of the Student Review Committee shall visit the mailbox on a daily basis. - 3.
 Upon receipt of the Student Review Referral Form, the Student Review Committee shall notify the academic advisor that an allegation has been made.
-The advisor shall meet with the student within 24 hours of receiving notification in preparation for the Student Review Committee meeting. - 4.
+The advisor shall meet with the student within 24 hours of receiving notification in preparation for the Student Review Committee meeting. - 3.
 The Student Review Committee shall meet within one week of receiving a referral, review the referrals, and make decisions of possible corrective actions which shall depend upon the level of the infraction.